 7. Understanding taxes

 The topic is huge.
 There is a reason why there are so many well-paid tax lawyers, advisors, and specialists out there.
 Luckily, most personal taxes are straightforward and simple.
-The better you understand it, the earlier and more comfortably you’ll retire.
+The better you understand it today, the earlier and more comfortably you may retire one day.
 Read: and for some types of accounts with tax advantages.
-8. Cars

-After accommodation (either buying or renting) one of our biggest purchases is transport, in the form of a stupid and rapidly depreciating asset: cars.
-Read: 9.
-Accounts
+After accommodation (by buying or renting) one of our biggest purchases is transport, in the form of a stupid and rapidly depreciating asset: cars.
+Read:

 At minimum, you should have the following accounts: